MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_06b_Perform soft-delete and purge protection key vault recovery.md

 2. Click on the search bar at the top of the page.

-3. Search for the **Key vaults.**.
-Do not click an individual key vault.
+3. Search for **Key vaults.** Do not click an individual key vault.

 4. At the top of the screen click the option to **Manage deleted vaults.**